 As older people often have a diminished sense of taste and smell, they may cease to find meals appealing.
 Therefore, jazz up the food being cooked by adding in a range of colour and garnishes.
 Not only does this make the food more appetising, having a variety of colour in your food stemming from different vegetables and herbs also provides a great amount of nutrition.

 Helping an elder loved-one receive the necessary nutrients is not an easy task, especially if they have become malnourished.
-However, by consulting a dietitian and following some of the above daily cooking tasks, you can help them follow a healthy, nutritious diet.
+However, by consulting a dietitian and following some of the above daily cooking tasks, you can help in improving the nutrient intake for the elderly loved one.